 Threats

-At the level of folk or oral traditions – the number of choir members is slightly decreasing, and without a knowledgeable regent, singing is only performed using "napeva," leading to the loss of the skill to sing using signs.
+At the level of folk or oral traditions, the number of choir members is slightly decreasing, and without a knowledgeable regent, singing is only performed using “napev”, leading to the loss of the skill to sing using signs, and the tradition becomes simplified and diluted.

-For the youth and those in their prime working years, the priority is ensuring livelihood and well-being, leaving the church more in the care of the elderly.
+The economic situation affects the amount of time people can dedicate to the church and its rituals, including learning chants.
+For young people and those in the prime of their working lives, the priority is ensuring their livelihood and well–being, leaving the church more in the care of the elderly.

-Centuries of survival tactics have taught Old Believers to avoid standing out, refrain from drawing unnecessary attention, and keep to themselves.
+The political situation influences community activities, encouraging a cautious outlook.
+Centuries of survival tactics have taught Old Believers to avoid standing out, refrain from drawing unnecessary attention, and to keep to themselves.

 “There are few men and spiritual education is lacking”.